lydiabrugere/tsrmodel/README.md

 This repository contains all the source codes for data processes and model development for the following article:

-Improved prediction of tree species richness and interpretability of environmental drivers using a machine learning approach.
-Submitted to Forest Ecology and Management.
+"Improved prediction of tree species richness and interpretability of environmental drivers using a machine learning approach", which is submitted to Forest Ecology and Management journal.

 ### Project Organization